brikis98/yevgeniy-brikman-homepage/_posts/2011-07-09-programming-lessons-i-wish-i-knew-when_09.md

 {% include iframe.html url="//www.youtube.com/embed/PUwEEOhcK3s" %}

-LinkedIn Hackdays are amazing And then something *really* interesting happened.
+LinkedIn Hackdays are amazing And then something fascinating happened.
 I started taking on side projects on a regular basis, and not just during hackdays.
 I wanted to give LinkedIn engineers a place to talk about our work, so I created the [LinkedIn Engineering Blog](http://engineering.linkedin.com/); I noticed that the strict